marcocspereira/altar/README.md

 $ docker-compose up altar_app       # to install and run app
 $ docker-compose up altar_test      # to call karma test runner
 ```

+When running `docker-compose up altar_app`, the documentation is created, so it can take some more time than normal.

+---

+## Documentation

+[Compodoc](https://compodoc.app/) is the tool used to generate documentation.
+If you're running with docker, the documentation step is included in `docker-compose up altar_app`.

+If you're running locally, run `npm run compodoc` to generate the most recent documentation.

+Anyway, it exists a documentation folder where the [index.html](documentation/index.html) is the main page to study this project documentation.
+Open in a web browser.